flaviaerius/loadinstall/README.md

 No more needing to know which package is present or not in the environment you are working on!

-Sharing your Rmarkdown or Wuarto documents will be easier by using the dynamic_require() set of functions.
+Sharing your Rmarkdown or Quarto documents will be easier by using the dynamic_require() set of functions.

 ## Installation